Water

 A molecule Water contains only two elements: one oxygen atom and two hydrogen atoms (H2EITHER) joined through a covalent bond.
 It has a non-linear structure: its two hydrogen atoms are bonded to the oxygen atom and form an angle of 104.5º with each other.

-You may be interested: Magnetic Separation
+You may be interested: Fermentation

 This distribution of its atoms and the high electronegativity value of the oxygen atom generate the formation of an electric dipole that determines the polarity of water.